DLR-RM/stable-baselines3/docs/guide/export.rst

 3. Demonstrates the forward pass for most exported variants

-There are a number of pitfalls along the way to the complete conversion that this effort covers, including:
+There are a number of pitfalls along the way to the complete conversion that this example covers, including:

 - Making the Gym's observation work with ONNX properly
 - Quantising the TFLite model appropriately to align with Gym